 The electricity rates that utility companies charge are measured in kilowatt-hours.
 A single kilowatt-hour provides enough power to keep a 100-watt light bulb shining for 10 hours.
 That’s the equivalent of using a computer for five to 10 hours and watching 10 hours of TV.

 If you’re sick of spending a large chunk of your income on electricity, you can do something about it.
 It’s a good idea to keep track of your electric bills so you can see how your prices vary over time, particularly if your rates aren’t fixed.
 If a competitor offers better rates, you might want to consider switching over.

 If your utility company charges different rates at different times of the day, that’s something that you’ll need to be aware of.
-For example, electricity rates tend to be higher earlier in the evening and in the afternoon when the demand for energy tends to be higher.
+For example, electricity rates tend to be higher earlier in the evening and in the afternoon.
+That’s because the demand for energy tends to be higher then.
 Using less electricity during those hours might reduce your bill significantly.

-Believe it or not, your devices can use up electricity as long as they’re plugged in, even if they’re turned off.
-Certain appliances and electronics, like computers, are known to suck up more energy than others when they’re on standby mode.
+Believe it or not, your devices can use up electricity the entire time they’re plugged in, even if turned off.
+Certain appliances and electronics, like computers, suck up more energy than others when they’re on standby mode.

 The average electric bill has increased quite a bit over the last few years (from $111.67 in 2017 to $117.46 in 2020).
-Based on the numbers, we can predict that average electricity rates will rise in the near future for households across the country.
-While the prices that your electricity provider charges might be out of your control, you can reduce the size of your electric bill by making a conscious effort to unplug what you’re not using and picking up other habits that save energy, or by using renewable energy sources.
+Based on the numbers, we can expect that average electricity rates will continue to rise in the near future for households across the country unless you take steps to lower your bill.
+It’s possible to reduce the size of your electric bill by making a conscious effort to unplug what you’re not using, picking up other habits that save energy, or by using renewable energy sources.